agilebits/onepassword-utilities/convert_to_1p4/README.md

 ### ● SPB Wallet

 There is no need to export any data from SPB Wallet.
 The converter will read and decrypt the data directly from the SPB Wallet .swl file.
 It might be easiest to move your .swl wallet file to your Desktop.
-When you enter your command line, use your .swl wallet file's name as *name_of_export_file*.
+When you enter your command line, your *name_of_export_file* will be **..\name_of_your_spbwallet_file.swl**.

-If would prefer not to move the .swl file, you'll have to specify a path to your wallet file in place of the relative path ..\*name_of_your_spbwallet_file*.
+If would prefer not to move the .swl file, you'll have to specify a path to your wallet file as your *name_of_export_file*.

 ---

 ### ● SplashID Safe

 Launch SplashID Safe, and export its database to a vID file using the `File > Export > SplashID vID` menu (be sure not to choose SplashID vID3).
 Navigate to your **Desktop** folder, and in the `Save As` area, enter the file name **pm_export** (note: your file will be named **pm_export.vld** after exporting the data).
 At the bottom of the dialog, select `Export All Records` and deselect `Export Attachments`.
 Click `Save`.
 When the *Set Password* dialog appears, just click `OK` (do not enter a password).
 You may now quit SplashID Safe.

+---

+### ● Sticky Password

+Launch Sticky Password, and export its database to an XML file using the `Menu` pulldown in the upper right corner of the user interface.
+Select the `Export` menu item, and then select the `Export All` item.
+In the next dialog screen, select `Sticky Password 6 XML` and click `Next`.
+Select `Save to file`.
+In the next dialog screen, navigate to your **Desktop** folder, and in the `File name` area, enter the file name **pm_export**, and click the `Save` button.
+Your file will be named **pm_export.xml** after exporting the data.
+You may now quit Sticky Password.

+---

+### ● True Key

+Launch True Key, and export its login entries as a JSON file using, using the settings gear icon in the upper right corner of the user interface.
+Select `App Settings` below that, and click the `Export` button in the `Export Data` section of the settings at the bottom of the list.
+Click `Continue` when the export warning dialog is presented, enter your master password when prompted, and click the `Unlock` button.
+When the Save dialog appears, navigate to your **Desktop** folder, and in the `Save As` area, enter the file name **pm_export**, and click the `Save` button.
+Your file will be named **pm_export.json** after exporting the data.
+You may now quit True Key.

 ---